dpukhkaiev/BRISE2/main-node/Resources/README.md

     - `MaxTimeToRunTask` - `float`.
 Maximum time to run each task in seconds.
 In case of exceeding the task will be terminated.

 - `RepeaterConfiguration` - Results of each Configuration evaluation could not be precise/deterministic.
 The intent of Repeater is to reduce the variance between the evaluation of each Configuration by running it several times (Tasks).
-    - `MinTasksPerConfiguration` - `int` - minimum number of times to evaluate (run) each Configuration *(used for the student_deviation Judge, see below)*.
-    - `MaxTasksPerConfiguration` - `int` - maximum number of times to evaluate (run) each Configuration.
-    - `Judge` - `string` - strategy to check accuracy of Configuration evaluation. *Variants:*
+    - `Type` - `string` - a type of repeater represents a strategy to check the accuracy of the Configuration measurement.
+Variants: `default`, `student_deviation`
         - `default` - evaluates Configuration *MaxTasksPerConfiguration* times.
-Good for default Configuration estimation.
+Required parameters:
+            - `MaxTasksPerConfiguration` - a maximum number of times to evaluate (run) each Configuration.
-        - `student_deviation` - checks the overall absolute deviation between Tasks and takes into account Configuration quality (how it close to currently best found Configuration).
-Good for further Configuration estimation.
+        - `student_deviation` - checks the overall absolute deviation between Tasks and takes into account the Configuration quality (how close it is to the currently best Configuration found).
+Required parameters:
+            - `MinTasksPerConfiguration` - `int` - a minimum number of repetitions to evaluate (run) each Configuration.
+            - `MaxTasksPerConfiguration` - `int` - a maximum number of repetitions to evaluate (run) each Configuration.
+After reaching this amount new Tasks will not be added to the Configuration.
+            - `BaseAcceptableErrors` - `array of floating numbers` - A starting value for an acceptable Relative Error for each dimension in result.
+            - `ConfidenceLevels` - `array of floating numbers 0..1` - Probabilities, that Configuration results (each dimension) will appear in a boundary of an Acceptable Relative error.
+            - `DevicesScaleAccuracies` - `array of floating numbers` - A minimal value on a device scale, that is possible to distinguish for each dimension in results.
+            - `DevicesAccuracyClasses` - `array of integers` - Accuracy classes of devices that is used to estimate each dimension of the result.
+            - `ModelAware` - `boolean` - Is Repeater is in model-aware mode?
+If yes (`true`), the following parameters are obligatory:
+                - `MaxAcceptableErrors` - `array of floating numbers` - A maximal value for the Acceptable Relative errors, used if the Repeater is model-aware.
+                - `RatioMax` - `array of floating numbers` - A relation between current solution Configuration and current Configuration, when Relative error threshold will reach MaxAcceptableErrors value.
+Specified separately for each dimension in a results.

-    - *To disable repeater* (if the target algorithm is deterministic or Configuration evaluation considered precise) set `MaxTasksPerConfiguration` equal to `1` and `Judge` to `default`.
+    - *To disable repeater* (if the target algorithm is deterministic or Configuration evaluation considered precise) set `MaxTasksPerConfiguration` equal to `1` and `Type` to `default`.

 - `ModelConfiguration` - section with the configuration related to the prediction model creating process.
     - `minimalTestingSize` - `float`.
 A minimum possible fraction that specifies an amount of data for testing the created prediction model.